 Jérôme F. Gonthier

-Senior Staff Scientist at QC Ware
+Senior Quantum Research Scientist at NVIDIA

-Senior Staff Scientist at QC Ware
+Senior Quantum Research Scientist at NVIDIA

-I contributed C++ code to the open-source software Psi4 from 2014 to 2016, and to the commercial Q-Chem software from 2016.
-I enjoy coding a lot and started actively practicing and competing on HackerRank, supported by a thorough reading of "Introduction to Algorithms".
-My HackerRank activities are on hold while getting settled in Boston.
+I contributed C++ code to the open-source software Psi4 from 2014 to 2016, and to the commercial Q-Chem software from 2016 to 2019.

 I obtained my Master in Chemistry from Ecole Polytechnique Fédérale de Lausanne (EPFL) in 2009 after conducting my Master thesis project with Prof. Walter Thiel at the Max Plack Institute for Coal Research in Mulheim an der Ruhr (Germany).
-In 2013 I received my PhD in computational and theoretical chemistry under the direction of Prof. Clemence Corminboeuf in EPFL.
+In 2013 I received my PhD in computational and theoretical chemistry under the direction of Prof. Clemence Corminboeuf at EPFL.

 In 2012, I co-authored an introductory textbook for general chemistry.